wikindx/wikindx/website/web/src/content/customizing/components.md

 Each component must have a `component.json` in [JSON](https://www.json.org/json-en.html) format that describes the main information about itself.
-The file must be structured as a single object which corresponds to a PHP array once deserialized with `json_decode()`.
+The file must be structured as a single object which corresponds to a PHP array once unserialized with `json_decode()`.
 Each key/value pair of the object is an array key/value entry.
 The format is under development and may change further.